-I can describe it as a quick, simple and extremely inexpensive (less than 10 euros/dollars) routine with many benefits.
-After doing this once a day for a year now I can’t imagine my life without.
-It feels grose to skip and I noticed I’m trying to convince others to do the same.
-I just can’t imagine that anyone would do this once, see all the ‘’gunk’’ you remove from your tongue and be like: ‘’oh ok, I will just leave it there’’.
+I can describe it as a quick, simple, and inexpensive (less than 10 euros/dollars) routine with many benefits.
+After doing this once a day for a year now, I can’t imagine my life without it.
+It feels gross to skip, and I noticed I’m trying to convince others to do the same.
+I can’t imagine that anyone would do this once, see all the ‘’gunk’’ you remove from your tongue, and be like: ‘’oh ok, I will just leave it there’’.

 Once you see what you remove, you won’t be able to stop this routine.
 Try it out and you’ll see what I’m talking about.

 If I could choose two items to use for the rest of my life to clean my teeth I would probably got for a tongue scraper and tooth picks.
 Yep, no toothbrush.
 No worries I brush my teeth, but you get my point.

 Well, we all wake up in the morning with some sort of a morning breath.
 And some people even have a bad breath throughout the entire day no matter how much they brush of floss their teeth.
 Well, tongue scraping is the best remedy.
 And if you scrape your tongue regularly (also before bed) your morning breath will be drastically reduced.